iot-lab/iot-lab-gateway/DEVELOPER.md

 As said previously, the application is based on a system of plugin: if you want to add a node, you just have to write a specific file to interface with the application.
 When the application is launched, it reads the name of your open node located in the file

     /var/local/config/board_type

 and then will use the class named Node{nameofyournode} located in

-    gateway-code/open_node/node_{nameofyournode}.py
+    gateway_code/open_node/node_{nameofyournode}.py

-to manage the expreriment.
+to manage the experiment.

-For example, if `smt32nucleo` is registered on the gateway, the class used by the gateway will be `NodeStm32nucleo`, declared in the file `gateway-code/open_node/node_stm32nucleo.py`.
+If the name of your class or if your file is not formatted the right way, an explicit error will be raised at launch.

-If the name of your class or if your file is not right formatted, an explicit error will be raised at the launching of the application.
+### Interface of the node class

-### Interfacing the python code
+The gateway code expects certain attributes and methods from the class for your custom open node.

 During the experiment and the tests, the application use several attributes located in your class.
-Those attributes are the characteristics of your node and we can find for example, the name of your device as chosen in the udev rules (e.g. TTY); the baudrate which allows the communication between the gateway and your node (e.g. BAUDRATE).
-The list of the mandatory attributes are present in the template file in the annex.
-These attribute are required by the gateway for a good working.
-You can add your own attribute if needed by your class.
+These attributes are the characteristics of your node and we can find for example, the name of your device as chosen in the udev rules (e.g. TTY); the baudrate which allows the communication between the gateway and your node (e.g. BAUDRATE).

 The API provides services.
-These services are loaded dynamically, regarding what your open-node allows to do.
-These services are based on method implemented in your file: if the API need a specific method to create a service, the gateway-code will check if your class implement this method.
+These services are loaded dynamically, concerning what your open-node allows to do.
+These services are based on method implemented in your file: if the API need a specific method to create a service, the gateway_code will check if your class implements this method.
 If it doesn’t, the service will not be available.

-Some services are always available, such as the start and stop of an experiment.
+Some services are always needed, such as the start and stop of an experiment.
 The methods required by these services are mandatory and are the following:

 + `setup`: Perform all the actions required to properly start an experiment.